Travis Jankowski Preview, Player Props: Rangers vs. Diamondbacks

 Travis Jankowski At The Plate

-- Jankowski has had at least one RBI in 26.8% of his games this year (19 of 71), with more than one RBI five times (7.0%).
-He has also accounted for three or more of his team's runs in one contest.
+- In 19 games this season (26.4%), Jankowski has picked up an RBI, and in five of those games (6.9%) he had two or more.
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in 36.6% of his games this year, with two or more runs scored in 8.5%.
+- He has scored in 26 games this year (36.1%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.